dottmann/pelagia_ephyrae_stage_determination/README.md

 This repository contains all files needed to run the analysis and generate the figures presented in the paper (Ottmann et al: "Stage determination of ephyrae and metaephyrae of *Pelagica noctiluca*").

-It has 3 folders containing the source code, data files and figures.
-The code is written in R by Daniel Ottmann.
+It has 3 folders containing the source code, data files, and plots.
+The data files are in .RData and .txt formats.
+R code is written in R by Daniel Ottmann.

 Daniel Ottmann, June 2021 Spanish Institute of Oceanography, Spain